 - 1.14.1 A change of rider may only be made by a registered entrant.
 In principle this may only be accepted up to 1 hour prior to the first qualifying practice session for the lass at the meeting.
-A change in rider may be accepted up to 1 hour prior to the first qualifying practice session for the relevant class at the discretion of the Stewards of the Meeting and a payment of an entry fee including any late entry premium. - 1.14.2 Under the MCRCB's one-bike regulation, no changes of machine are permitted.
+A change in rider may be accepted up to 1 hour prior to the first qualifying practice session for the relevant class at the discretion of the Race Direction and approved by the Stewards of the Meeting and a payment of an entry fee including any late entry premium. - 1.14.2 Under the MCRCB's one-bike regulation, no changes of machine are permitted.